QuantEcon/lecture-source-py/source/rst/amss2.rst

 The following graph shows simulations of outcomes for both a Lucas-Stokey economy and for an AMSS economy starting from initial government debt equal to :math:`b_0 = -1.038698407551764`.

-These graphs report outcomes for both the Lucas-Stokey economy with complete markets and the AMSS economy with one-period risk-free debt only
+These graphs report outcomes for both the Lucas-Stokey economy with complete markets and the AMSS economy with one-period risk-free debt only.

 .. code-block:: ipython